Reinheitsgebot: Purpose

 The Bavarian order of 1516 was introduced in part to prevent price competition with bakers for wheat and rye.
 The restriction of grains to barley was meant to ensure the availability of affordable bread, as wheat and rye were reserved for use by bakers.

 Although the Reinheitsgebot is a Bavarian law which explicitly excludes the use of wheat for beer brewing, wheat beers are prevalent in Bavaria.
 This is because the aristocratic Degenberger family received a special, exclusive right from Duke Wilhelm IV, who enacted the Reinheitsgebot, to brew and sell wheat beer, a favorite of the royal court.
 Eventually, the brewing privilege was leased out to private brewers starting in 1802.
 In 1872, Georg Schneider was commissioned to open a weissbier brewery, and his family still operates it today.

 The rule may have also had a protectionist role, as beers from Northern Germany often contained additives that could not be grown in Bavaria.

 Religious conservatism may have also played a role in adoption of the rule in Bavaria, to suppress the use of plants that were allegedly used in pagan rituals, such as gruit, henbane, belladonna, or wormwood.
 The rule also excluded problematic methods of preserving beer, such as soot, stinging nettle and henbane.

 Significance and continuity

 While some sources refer to the Bavarian law of 1516 as the first law regulating food safety, this is inaccurate, as earlier food safety regulations can be traced back as far as ancient Rome.
 Similarly, some sources claim that the law has been essentially unchanged since its adoption, but as early as the mid-1500s Bavaria began to allow ingredients such as coriander, bay leaf, and wheat.
 Yeast was also added to modern versions of the law after the discovery of its role in fermentation.

 The Reinheitsgebot remains the most famous law that regulates the brewing of beer, and continues to influence brewing not only in Germany, but around the world.
+Many sources have described the Reinheitsgebot as the earliest extant instance of a consumer protection law.